NilFoundation/zkLLVM/docs/manual/contributing.md

 * `#version-branch` - contains changes related to particular version development.
 * `#issue-branch` - contains changes related to particular issue.

-The above nomenclature is followed for both mono repository and single module repositories.
+The above nomenclature is followed for both umbrella-repository and single module repositories.

 ### Opening Issues